 Be sure that your file for uploading is in the required format.
 All the column names should be exactly the same as your tool for PrestaShop import products from .csv requires.
 If they do not fit, you might need to do some modifications in your file.

-In case you do not want to adjust your file or you want to automate an upload of PrestaShop new products, the manual update is not an option.
+In case you do not want to adjust your file or you want to automate an upload of new goods, the manual update is not an option.
 You can use the solution that allows you to map data on the fly.
-Store Manager for PrestaShop is exactly the one as in case you have “recommended price” in your file, you are to import the values into product price field without renaming it in .csv file.
+Store Manager for PrestaShop is exactly the one delivering such possibility.
+For example, if you have ‘recommended price’ in your file, you are to import the values into product price field without renaming it in .csv file..
+Besides, this tool enables performing import from various file formats including .csv, .xml, .xls, .xlsx, .txt and .ods.

 2. Check Images format that you have in your file

 The same is true for PrestaShop images you are uploading.
-The required format for images is high-priority thing in case you do not want to see at your web-site box with “Image is not available” message instead of actual product picture.
+The required format for images is high-priority thing if you want to avoid ‘Image is not available’ message instead of actual product picture.
 They should be placed in a certain folder and correct names are specified.

 One more thing you may encounter is often import tools do not allow you import PrestaShop images if they are stored somewhere remotely.
 So for mentioned purpose Store Manager comes in handy as it uploads both good local as well as remote images like http://supplier.site/images/imagename123.jpg.